Velayudham: Release

-Karnataka Rakshana Vedike (KRV), a pro-Kannada outfit in Karnataka, requested all the theatres in the state not to screen any non-Kannada film on the occasion of Kannada Rajyothsava, but some of the cinema halls did not take their plea seriously, which irked the KRV activists to show their anger against the Tamil film.
-However, the theatre authorities realized that the situation might reach out of control and agreed to cancel all the shows of the day.
-The film was distributed by producer K. Manju in Karnataka.
+On 1 November 2011, coinciding with the occasion of Karnataka Rajyotsava, Karnataka Rakshana Vedike (KRV), a pro-Kannada outfit in Karnataka, requested all the theatres in the state not to screen any non-Kannada film on that occasion, but some of the exhibitors were reluctant to adhere to their pleas, which resulted in the activists protesting against Velayudham.
+However, the theatre authorities realised that the situation might reach out of control and agreed to cancel all the shows of Velayudham screening on that particular day.